dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ## Set up DuckDB for dbt Core

-The following will provide a step by step guide on setting up DuckDB for both local and web browser.
+The following will provide a step-by-step guide on setting up DuckDB for use in both local environments and web browsers.

 For more information on the setup of DuckDB, you can refer to [DuckDBsetup](/docs/core/connect-data-platform/duckdb-setup).